Belgium one cycling nation – Kassein or Pavé? / Belgien ist eine Nation von Radfahrern – Kassein oder Pavé?

 How does all this history or even the language schisms make itself relevant to us cyclists?

 Cycling in both Wallonia and Flanders has a rich heritage and this goes someway to bridge the divide – whether French or Dutch speaking cyclists; they pedal just the same.
 For us cyclists this means that Belgium is an open door with bergs, hellingens or cotes (hills), pavé or kassein (cobbles) and we can ride roads which have an amazing heritage built over the decades.

 Away from the rusting post-industrial landscape that mirrors such places as Manchester or Stoke in Britain; Liege, Mons or Charleroi, Wallonian roads can be steep and mostly have been smoothed by tarmac.
-All seems much more ordered and landscaped than the north.
+It all seems much more ordered and landscaped than the north.
 In Flanders there are steep cobbled climbs (hellingen).
 The land is more field like and seems uncoordinated with a mismatch of architecture in what I call ‘urbanside’ – fields are sandwiched in between the man-built environment.
-It’s not that there is no greenery but rather it’s just that it seems to be passed quickly like being in a train.
-So many houses appear to have a lorry cab/unit parked outside.
-And there are of course the concrete slab roads that can suck wheels or at least rattle your fillings although these can be found in all regions.
+It’s not that there is no greenery but rather it’s just that it seems to be passed quickly like being on a train.
+And there are of course there are concrete slab roads that can suck wheels or at least rattle your fillings although these can be found in all regions.